 2. Make sure you’re connected to the internet

-Before you start cursing your VPN, make sure if you’re actually able to use the web without a VPN connected.
+Before you start cursing after finding your VPN not working, make sure if you’re actually able to use the web without a VPN connected.
 It sounds obvious but you’d be surprised how many people get ready to ditch a VPN service only to find out later that they weren’t even connected to the internet!

 So, make sure that your internet is working fine when your VPN connection is inactive.
 If you’re normally able to surf the web without any problems, then the issue is most definitely with the VPN.
 Otherwise, you just need to give your ISP a call and get the internet fixed.
 That will probably be enough to allow you to use a VPN and find it working perfectly fine.